-Bette Midler On Stage - Theater Credits, Bio and Tickets
+Bette Midler On Stage - Theatre Credits, Bio and Tickets

-Born in Honolulu, Hawaii, on December 1, 1945, Bette Midler grew up in a predominantly Asian neighbourhood and attended Radford High School.
-She went on to study drama at the University of Hawaii at Manoa, however, she never completed the course.
-With the money she had earned as an extra on the film “Hawaii”, she relocated to New York City in the summer of 1965.
-She soon landed roles off-off-Broadway in Tom Eyen’s Cinderella Revisited and Miss Nefertiti Regrets and her big break would come just one year later in 1966.
-She made her Broadway debut as Tzeitel in the original Broadway premiere of Fiddler on the Roof at the Imperial Theatre.
-She was a member of the Broadway cast until 1969, when she would make her off-Broadway debut as Betty Lou in the musical Salvation.
+Born in Honolulu, Hawaii, on December 1, 1945, Bette Midler grew up in a predominantly Asian neighborhood and attended Radford High School.
+She went on to study drama at the University of Hawaii at Manoa; however, she never completed the course.
+With the money she had earned as an extra on the film Hawaii, she relocated to New York City in the summer of 1965.
+She soon landed roles Off-Off-Broadway in Tom Eyen’s Cinderella Revisited and Miss Nefertiti Regrets.
+Her big break would come just one year later in 1966, when she made her Broadway debut as Tzeitel in the original Broadway premiere of Fiddler on the Roof at the Imperial Theatre.
+She was a member of the Broadway cast until 1969, when she would make her Off-Broadway debut as Betty Lou in the musical Salvation.

-Ms. Midler returned to her Tony Award-winning role for the final six weeks of the Broadway run of Hello, Dolly! from July 17 through to August 25, 2018.
+Midler returned to her Tony-winning role for the final six weeks of the Broadway run of Hello, Dolly! from July 17 through August 25, 2018.